ade-dev/angular-ngrx-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

-The project has been updated to Angular version 16.2.0
+- The project has been updated to Angular version 16.2.0
+- The project has been updated to Angular and NgRx versions 17 - Using Node v18.13.0

 ### Installation